Quantifying displacement: an urban expansion consequence via persistent homology: Introduction

-A wide range of approaches has been employed to assess the extent of displacement in gentrifying areas.
+A wide range of approaches has been employed to assess the extent of displacement.
 Survey-supported research detects displacement by explicitly inquiring about individuals’ motivations for relocation.
 The seminal 1981 study conducted by the National Institute of Advanced Studies \cite{displacement1981single} examined who and why was moving out of the rapidly uplifting neighbourhood of Hayes Valley in San Francisco.
 Researchers found that about one fourth of the movers between 1975-1979 left involuntarily, and were mainly black, elder or poor.
 More recent studies \cite{desmond15, desmond17} analyse the prevalence and characteristics of displacement using Milwaukee Area Renters Study survey data.
+Of special relevance is the Panel Study of Income Dynamics (PSID), a longitudinal household survey conducted in the United States since 1968.
+By following the same individuals and families over time and recording their residential mobility, the PSID enables longitudinal analyses of neighbourhood change and has been employed in several studies investigating displacement \cite{freeman2005, ding, freeman24}.
 The elevated costs and limited availability of survey data have encouraged alternative methods that infer displacement indirectly through socio-economic indicators, either by contrasting these measures between in-movers and out-movers or interpreting spikes as evidence of displacement.
 For instance, \cite{Ellen} investigates exit rates of low-income residents in neighbourhoods with increasing income, while McKinnish et al. \cite{mckinnish} focus on exit rates among vulnerable groups.
-Other studies compare a metrics's value in a neighbourhood with that in a control group: Ding et al. \cite{ding} contrast mobility rates and destination outcomes between gentrifying and non-gentrifying tracts in Philadelphia, and Ellen et al. \cite{ellentorrats} compare demographic changes in gentrifying tracts with those in the metropolitan area to assess whether observed shifts indicate displacement or citywide dynamics.
+Other studies compare a metrics's value in a neighbourhood with that in a control group, often aimed at understanding its relation with gentrification processes: Ding et al. \cite{ding} contrast mobility rates and destination outcomes between gentrifying and non-gentrifying tracts in Philadelphia, and Ellen et al. \cite{ellentorrats} compare demographic changes in gentrifying tracts with those in the metropolitan area to assess whether observed shifts indicate displacement or citywide dynamics.
 Finally, composite indices such as the Los Angeles Index of Displacement Pressure \cite{LA} weigh individual, household, and neighbourhood indicators to assess relative risk.